Atlas-OS/docs/docs/getting-started/installation.md

 First, create a folder to store the Atlas installation files.
 Create a folder on your second drive/volume called `AtlasFiles`.
 We will refer to this as "your folder" in the following steps.

-1. Go to the [Atlas downloads](https://atlasos.net/) page and download **AME Wizard** and the **Atlas Playbook**.
+1. Go to the [Atlas downloads](https://atlasos.net/) page and download **AME Wizard** and the **Atlas Playbook**
-1. Download network drivers from your device or motherboard manufacturer's website and save them in your folder. *(This is a precaution in case networking doesn't work during installation.)*
+1. Download network drivers from your device or motherboard manufacturer's website and save them in your folder
-    - We recommend searching for the brand (e.g. Dell) followed by your device model number
+    - This is a precaution in case your network drivers aren't included in Windows
-        - If you're having trouble, search for your device in [Device Manager](../assets/images/device-manager-nic.png) and download this driver using the internet from the source
+    - Search for your device or motherboard model, and look for an official drivers download page.
+If you can't find it, get the name of your network device in [Device Manager](../assets/images/device-manager-nic.webp), and search for the official driver page of your network device instead
 1. Extract `AtlasPlaybook_v[version].zip` into your folder
 1. Extract `AME Wizard Beta.exe` from the downloaded `AME Wizard Beta.zip` into your folder